-- transcript showing completion of 30 credits - current driver's license & vehicle registration - proof of insurance - current state inspection
+- transcript showing completion of 30 credits - current driver's license & vehicle registration - proof of insurance - current state inspection - If the student is not the owner, a letter from the registered owner stating that the student has permission to bring the vehicle to the campus

 NOTE: Vehicles must be registered between 9 a.m. and 5 p.m., Monday-Friday.
 Documents must bear the name of the individual registering the vehicle, or the parents/guardians of the student.